Princess-Cheeseballs/docs/src/en/space-station-14/departments/cargo-salvage/proposals/salavgae-proposal-2.md

 Regardless of mission type all expeds should have hard time limits, where the gate is forced to close or dropship is forced to leave and flavor wise, there should be an in lore reason why you don't just stay on the planet and never return to NT (place is overwhelmed with monsters, NT is moving in to take control of the dungeon, something something unwinnable battle rocks fall).

+#### Communication!!!!

+The Roid needs to be better communicated to the player.

+A lot of salvagers, literally don't even know the roid exists.
+Nor that it has dungeons on it, nor that it's really fun.

+A big piece of the blame comes to it's spawning.
+It spawns way too far away, sometimes it's 2000 meters away not even close to being on the mass scanner and taking genuine minutes to fly to.

+In addition to the magnet having basically everything you need aside from diamonds it's very easy to see why many salvagers just stick to the magnet.
+It's very easy to just never learn the roid exists and even if you do learn, it may often just be so far out of the way it's not even worth trying to go to.

+Roid needs to consistently spawn closer to the station, simple as.

+### MAGNETS!!!

+Fucking mangets, how do they work?

+The magnet is not great.
+It's too good of an all rounder for everything meaning many salvagers just use the magnet exclusively and never move on from it.
+It's also extremely random, sometimes you get woefully unlucky and never roll gold on asteroids all shift, although that kind of bad luck is never common enough for you to stop using the magnet.

+The magnet should be refactored into a early game jumping off point, a place where you do a few pulls, get your gear, get some basic materials for the station and then move on to bigger and better things.

+For this I advocate for a big change, the magnet should only be able to pull debris roundstart.

+Now this sounds like a big nerf to the magnet, because it is, but it needs to be balanced out with other changes and a minor buff to the magnet as well for it to work.

+#### Space Debris

+Space needs to have asteroids and debris floating in it.
+Once salvage needs/wants gamer loot and ore they should be forced to explore.
+Go to the roid, check out some of those funny lumps near the station, the baby bird must leave their nest eventually.
+This would be a dumping ground for most of the magnet content that currently exists and would need a new home.

+For the rest of that content we need something more robust.

+#### Space Scanner

+A new Science computer that allows you to play a minigame to generate a bit of research points (If you've played Goonstation you know exactly what I'm talking about).

+But as an additional reward you can find and upload coordinates to Salvage's magnet (or telesci if we ever get that but that's another design doc) to give them more options!

+Over time this means salvage's magnet will gain access to more pulls which will be more consistent, need gold and your team is inbetween roid runs?
+Check the magnet and see if science found an asteroid with gold!
+Salvage not mining as usual?
+Find the asteroid with the materials you want and do their job for them!
+This also integrates science deeper into salvage and salvage deeper into science.
+Now if a salvage wants to never mine and just pull medium wrecks all shift in hope of contra-maxxing, they have to ask science to help them do it.

+Science could also find wrecks of their interest which could facillitate their research.
+Perhaps a wreck is the ruins of an old lost space station which was rumored to have discovered how to cook a donk pocket in less than 30 seconds!
+Only the brave salvagers can go into this deserted wreck and bring home the antique microwave for science to tear apart for research.

+However, looking at this computer through the lens of just giving more magnet pulls is a limiting perspective.
+If you're scanning all of space, who knows what you can find, this computer could be used as a jumping off point for starting space based Events, calling in terrors as an antag, getting vague and cool lore, or interesting roleplaying opportunities.
+And of course, it could be used as a jumping off point for someone to make a proper telescience department.

 Give a description of what game mechanics you would like to add or change.
 This should be a general overview, with enough details on critical design points that someone can directly implement the feature from this design document.
 Exact numbers for game balance however are not necessary, as these can be adjusted later either during development or after it has been implemented, but mention *what* will have to be balanced and what needs to be considered when doing so.